 So dying without a Will means that you may not have any control how your estate is distributed; the government (through legislation) does.
 Solution?
 Contact a lawyer and get your Will done now!

-Chad Graham is a Student-at-law with Richards + Company.
-He practices real estate, corporate commercial, and wills & estate law and has been growing a commercial litigation practice as well.
+Chad Graham is a Barrister & Solicitor with Richards + Company.
+He practices estate law (dealing with probate and administration of wills). real estate, corporate commercial, and has been growing a not-for-profit practice as well.